This cracker bread recipe makes a thin, low-fat crisp cracker-like bread that you break into pieces to eat.

 Place dough on lightly floured surface; knead 3 to 5 times until smooth.
 Divide dough in half.
 Roll out each half with floured rolling pin or pat each half with floured fingers into 13x11-inch rectangle on greased baking sheets.
 Prick all over with fork.

-Bake for 12 to 15 minutes or until golden brown.
+Bake 12-15 minutes or until golden brown.
 Cool completely.
 Break into pieces.

 Great texture and flavor and SO inexpensive.
 Why would I ever buy boxed crackers again?!